Kathy Maister's Start Cooking

 Oat bran, is a superfood, yes.
 And believe it or not original Cheerios (not the frosted or fruity kind) is made with 100% oat bran, and makes a healthy breakfast with low-fat milk.

-I'm enjoying your opinions!
-You too TV Anarchy!
-There's power in opinion!
+I’m enjoying your opinions!
+There’s power in opinion!

 I'm glad to see that Avacado's made the list... many people just don't understand how nutritious they are for you.